szabgab/perlmaven.com/sites/en/pages/oop-with-moo.md

 ```

 Moo threw an exception and it told us that this method only accepts one value
-which is the <b>self</b>.
+which is the **self**.
 We don't want to go into the details, but basically
 when you call a method such as the `$student->name('Bar');` method on an object,
 Perl automatically passes the object as the first parameter.
 So in this call we had
 two parameters: the object itself and the 'Bar' value.
 That's where the error message